collab-uniba/personality/README.md

 ## 7. Get developers' location from GitHub
 * *Setup*:
+    1. In MySql command line enter following instruction:
+        ```bash
+        set character set utf8mb4;
+        ```
-Use Python 3 environment as described in Step 2.
+    2. Use Python 3 environment as described in Step 3.
+    3. Add a new file `github-api-tokens.txt`
+and enter a GitHub API access token
 * *Execution*:
 From directory `src/python/github_users_location` run:
 ```bash